SoftwareAG/c8y-docs/content/concepts/glossary-bundle/glossary.md

 <a name="data-lake"></a>
 ### Data lake
-Storage container for offloaded data either on the basis of ADLS Gen2/Azure Storage (Azure), S3 (Amazon), NAS, or HDFS.
+Used in the context of DataHub.
+A data lake serves as a storage container for offloaded data either on the basis of ADLS Gen2/Azure Storage (Azure), S3 (Amazon), NAS, or HDFS.

 <a name="data-point-library"></a>
 ### Data point library
 The Data Point Library provides a collection of data points with default values for data point properties which serve as templates that can be applied easily to your data points from different devices.

+<a name=""></a>
+### Device
+IoT devices are hardware components with a sensor that transmits data, like wireless sensors, actuators, and computer devices.
+They can be embedded into mobile devices, industrial equipment, environmental sensors, medical devices, and more.

 <a name="dev-management-application"></a>
 ### Device Management application